openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 3.
 Create an Inference Request

 `ov::InferRequest` class provides methods for model inference in OpenVINO™ Runtime.
-Create an infer request using the following code (see [InferRequest detailed documentation](./ov_infer_request.md) for more details):
+Create an infer request, using the following code (see the [InferRequest detailed documentation](./ov_infer_request.md) for more details):

 @sphinxtabset